function-store/TD_ParHoverMIDI_VSN1/README.md

 3. View changelog before updating

 **Best Practice:** Use the **`Externalize Component`** button in the About page before updating.
 This one-click setup preserves your slot data across all future updates.
 See [Best Practices for Update Compatibility](docs/getting-started.md#best-practices-for-update-compatibility) for details.

+### Grid Package

+The Grid package can also be updated from within the Grid Editor.
+There will be an `Update` button in the package manager when there is one.

 ## 🤝 Contributing